 JOINT BASE ANDREWS, Md., --

 Lt.
-Gen. Gina Grosso, U.S. Air Force Manpower, Personnel and Services deputy chief of staff, spoke to approximately 50 military members and DOD civilians attended the Women’s History Month luncheon at Joint Base Andrews, Maryland, March 10.
+Gen. Gina Grosso, U.S. Air Force Manpower, Personnel and Services deputy chief of staff, spoke to approximately 50 military members and DOD civilians attending the Women’s History Month luncheon at Joint Base Andrews, Maryland, March 10.

 This event kicked of Women’s History Month, where Grosso spoke on this year’s topic, “Honoring Women in Business and Labor,” as well as diversity and service.